Harmful Ingredients in Skincare Products

 We want to protect your health.

 The FDA requires that all skincare companies list their ingredients in order of highest concentration first.
 Learn to read your lotion labels.
 Do your own research as well.
-Made from Earth skin care products never use these ingredients.
-Does your skin care contain these harmful ingredients?
+Does your current skin care contain these harmful ingredients?

 Diazolidinyl Urea or Iodopropynyl Butylcarbamate

 It is chemically related to imidazolidinyl urea and is a formaldehyde releaser used as a preservative.
 It was International Agency for Research on Cancer to its highest toxic class, IARC 1 (known human carcinogen).
 Formaldehyde is classified as a probable human carcinogen by the U.S. Environmental Protection Agency, which provides sufficient evidence that formaldehyde causes nasopharyngeal cancer in humans by the International Agency for Research on Cancer.
 The label on your skin care product may not list "formaldehyde".
 The following ingredients break down and release formaldehyde: diazolidinyl urea (or 3-diol diazolidinyl urea) 2-bromo-2-nitropropane-1 (or bronopol) DMDM hydantoin.
 It has been banned in Europe, after studies concluded that effects can result in: carcinogen, causes allergic reactions and contact dermatitis; headaches; irritates mucous membranes; damaging to eyes; linked to joint and chest pain; depression; headaches; fatigue; dizziness and immune dysfunction.